 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

-Notes: Tega Cay has mushroomed by 10% during the last decade and residents worry about amenities and infrastructure keeping up with growth.
+Notes: Tega Cay has mushroomed 69% during the last decade and residents worry about amenities and infrastructure keeping up with growth.
 Home prices have increased 28% since a year ago.
-Hurricane Florence in September, 2018 brought wind and rain but not much damage.
+Hurricane Florence in 2018 brought wind and rain but not much damage.

 Recommended as a Retirement Spot?
 Yes